ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 You can use it.
 This is for the management units

+# DZ
+Annex 4 (by GFCM)

 # IR
 Annex 3: There is an empty first line on updated biometry

-# DZ
+# NL
-Annex 4 (by GFCM)
+Annex 3: in dataset new_biometry ser_nameshort>, value <DOIJS> is wrong, possibly not entered yet

 # TN
 Annex 4 (by GFCM)